-Peroxyacetic acid and hydrogen peroxide are not expected to survive treatment at the primary wastewater treatment facilities in poultry and meat processing plants.
+Peroxylactic acid and hydrogen peroxide are not expected to survive treatment at the primary wastewater treatment facilities in poultry and meat processing plants.
 Both compounds are rapidly degraded on contact with organic matter, transition metals, and upon exposure to sunlight.
-The half-life of PAA in buffered solutions was 63 hours at pH 7 for a 748 ppm solution, and 48 hours at pH 7 for a 95 ppm solution.7 The half-life of hydrogen peroxide in natural river water ranged from 2.5 days when initial concentrations were 10,000 ppm, and increased to 15.2 days when the concentration decreased to 250 ppm.8 In biodegradation studies of acetic acid, 99% degraded in 7 days under anaerobic conditions;9 it is not expected to concentrate in the wastewater discharged to
+Experiments on PLA show complete degradation of a 1200ppm solution exposed to organic matter is 16h, though on the poultry or beef surface, it is completely degraded within 1 hour.^{2c} The half-life of hydrogen peroxide in natural river water ranged from 2.5 days when initial concentrations were 10,000 ppm, and increased to 15.2 days when the concentration decreased to 250 ppm.5